The Art of Crafting a Table of Contents in Ebooks

 The table of contents serves mainly two purposes in ebooks.
 Just as in printed books, it shows the reader what’s inside the book and what to expect while reading.
 So we can definitely say that it is a selling point, especially for non-fiction ebooks.

 Moreover, a table of contents makes it easier for the reader to reach certain chapters.
-Unlike printed books, one can’t physically turn the pages of ebooks.
-And because not every e-reader has an internal navigation guide, the table of contents at the beginning of your book helps in navigating.
+Because, unlike printed books, one can’t physically turn the pages of ebooks.
+And that’s where the table of contents at the beginning of your book can come in handy; it helps your readers navigate the content of your ebook.

 Where Should the Table of Contents Be Placed in an Ebook?